How are computers used?

-- Research - A lot of the medical research that is done today is computer assisted.
-Without the assistance of a computer, it would either not be possible or take so much longer that it wouldn't be viable.
+- Research - A lot of the medical research is computer assisted.
+Without the assistance of a computer, it would either not be possible or take too long to be viable.

 - Diagnosis - Computers can assist in the diagnosis of a patient, from gathering a patient's history and conditions to comparing that information against a database of existing information.